Director: Graham Bench

 Director (Acting): Frank Graziani

-The mission for the Center for High Energy Density Science (CHEDS) is to strengthen fundamental research collaborations in the field of HEDS between LLNL and the academic community.
-As part of this mission, CHEDS facilitates access for students and faculty to LLNL HEDS experimental facilities and high performance computing resources in order to support university students and faculty research important to the Department of Energy (DOE).
+The mission for the High Energy Density Science (HEDS) Center is to strengthen fundamental research collaborations in the field of HEDS between LLNL and the academic community.
+As part of this mission, HEDS facilitates access for students and faculty to LLNL HEDS experimental facilities and high performance computing resources in order to support university students and faculty research important to the Department of Energy (DOE).